P. F. Strawson

 Sir Peter Frederick Strawson (/ˈstrɔːsən/; 23 November 1919 – 13 February 2006) was an English philosopher who spent most of his career at the University of Oxford.
-He was the Waynflete Professor of Metaphysical Philosophy at Magdalen College, Oxford from 1968 to 1987.
+He was the Waynflete Professor of Metaphysical Philosophy at Magdalen College, Oxford, from 1968 to 1987.
 He had previously held the positions of college lecturer and tutorial fellow at University College, Oxford, a college he returned to upon his retirement in 1987, and which provided him with rooms until his death.

 Paul Snowdon and Anil Gomes, in the Stanford Encyclopedia of Philosophy, comment that Strawson "exerted a considerable influence on philosophy, both during his lifetime and, indeed, since his death."

 Life

 Strawson was born in Ealing, west London, and brought up in Finchley, north London, by his parents, both of whom were teachers.
 He was educated at Christ's College, Finchley, followed by St John's College, Oxford, where he read Philosophy, Politics and Economics.
+Strawson was a pupil of Paul Grice, who later became his colleague and collaborator.

 During the Second World War, Strawson served first with the Royal Artillery from 1940, and then with the Royal Electrical and Mechanical Engineers.
 He was demobilised in 1946, with the rank of captain.

-After his military service, he went initially to the (then) University College of North Wales at Bangor, as an assistant lecturer.
+After his military service, he initially went to the (then) University College of North Wales at Bangor, as an assistant lecturer.
 After winning the John Locke scholarship in 1946, and the support of Gilbert Ryle, he went to University College, Oxford, initially as a lecturer, and then, from 1948, as a fellow.
-Strawson was a pupil of Paul Grice, who later became his colleague and collaborator.
 In 1968 he succeeded Gilbert Ryle as the Waynflete Professor of Metaphysical Philosophy in Oxford.

 Strawson was made a Fellow of the British Academy in 1960 and a Foreign Honorary Member of the American Academy of Arts and Sciences in 1971.
 He was president of the Aristotelian Society from 1969 to 1970.
 He was knighted in 1977, for services to philosophy.